EternityForest/ArduinoCogs/README.md

 Internally, they are stored as integers.
 However they are converted using the tag's scale factor to floating point for evaluating expressions.

+There are three temp variables, temp1, temp2, and temp3, all of which have scale factor 16384.
+They can store up to the value 262721 in floating point, with about 0.000061 resolution.

 ## Config files